Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

 In this case in the config the :code:`optimizer` group instead of having directly init settings, it should specify :code:`class_path` and optionally :code:`init_args`.
 Sub-classes of the classes in the tuple would also be accepted.

-For more complex cases in which there could more than one optimizer and/or learning rate scheduler, the automatic implementation of :code:`configure_optimizers` can be disabled by linking the configuration group.
-An example is:
+The automatic implementation of :code:`configure_optimizers` can be disabled by linking the configuration group.
+An example can be :code:`ReduceLROnPlateau` which requires to specify a monitor.
+This would be:

 .. testcode::